qxiao2ub/hw7-group-Ling-YX-QY/README.md

 Schedule2.insert(1, 'direction', Direction)
 ```
-- *Do not run this section code the second time without rerun the codes above, because an error will appear if the column is already inserted.
+- *NOTE:  Do not rerun dataframe insert function code the second time without rerun the codes above, because an error will appear if the column is already inserted.

 The original time columns are in Timestamp format, which contains both date and time information.
 - Extract date information from the Timestamp column
-- Create a new column and insert it to position 2 of the dataframe
+- Create a new column and insert it to column position 2 of the dataframe
 ```
 Schedule2.insert(2, 'date', Schedule2[0].dt.date)
 ```